 Interested in participating?
 To sign up for email updates please fill out our student interest form.
 Alternatively, if you’re a teacher interested in learning about our opportunities for your students, please fill out our teacher interest form.

-Our first official VERGE program will run January 27-28, 2024 for Native Hawaiian girls in late middle school and high school.
+Our first official VERGE program ran on January 27, 2024 for Native Hawaiian girls in late middle school and high school.

-We thank the IAU North American Regional Office of Astronomy for Development and the Heising-Simons Foundation for their support of our next VERGE weekend.
+We thank the IAU North American Regional Office of Astronomy for Development and the Heising-Simons Foundation for their support of our 2023-2024 VERGE weekend.
+Our sponsors -- IAU NA-ROAD and the Heising-Simons Foundation